Inference for Median and a Generalization of HulC: Introduction

 The interval estimation of the median of a distribution based on independent and identically distributed (i.i.d.) observations is a well-studied problem in Statistics.
 Suppose $X, X_1,\cdots,X_n$ are i.i.d.\ univariate random variables from a distribution $F$.
 Any $\theta_0\in\mathbb{R}$ is said to be a median of $F$ if

 It is clear that median of a distribution is not necessarily unique without further assumptions on the distribution $F$.
 If $\theta_0$ satisfying~\eqref{eq:median-defining-property} is a continuity point of $F$, then the median is unique and is given by $\theta_0$.
-Constructing valid confidence intervals for any median $\theta_0$ is a problem interesting in itself but has wide-range implications for confidence intervals of arbitrary parameters.
+Constructing valid confidence intervals for any median $\theta_0$ is a problem interesting in itself but has wide-range implications for confidence intervals of arbitrary statistical functionals.

-\cite{kuchibhotla2023median} proved that non-trivial asymptotically valid confidence intervals can be constructed for a parameter/functions $\theta(F)$ based on i.i.d. observations $X_1, \ldots, X_n\sim F$ if and only if there exists a non-trivial estimator $\widehat{\theta}_n$ that satisfies
+\cite{kuchibhotla2023median} proved that non-trivial asymptotically valid confidence intervals can be constructed for a statistical functional $\theta(P)\in\mathbb{R}$ based on i.i.d. observations $W_1, \ldots, W_N\sim P$ (in a measurable space) if and only if there exists a non-trivial estimator sequence $\{\widehat{\theta}_m\}_{m\ge1}$ that satisfies